 - Triptan medicine for migraine headaches

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you are using buprenorphine, butorphanol, nalbuphine, pentazocine, or a muscle relaxer.

 - Do not drink alcohol while you are using this medicine.
 Acetaminophen can damage your liver, and alcohol can increase this risk.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, breathing problems (such as respiratory depression), depression, mental illness, stomach ulcers, or other stomach problems.
-Tell your doctor if you have a history of head injury or seizures (epilepsy), or if you have been addicted to drugs or alcohol.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing problems, depression, mental health problems, or a history of head injury or seizures, or you have been addicted to drugs or alcohol.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing